francois2metz/node-spore/README.md

 Middleware in spore-node are inspired from [connect](http://github.com/senchalabs/connect).

-With middleware you can handle authentication, special body serialization or handle some special case.
+With middleware you can handle authentication, special body serialization or some special case.
 Because in real life, most API sucks.

 Middleware is a function.
 Middleware should call *next*, with null (and next middleware will be called), a response (no more middleware will be called and request is abort) or a callback (will be called after response received).